-Mallaig is the terminus of the West Highland line extension, opened in 1901, and is situated on a rocky hillside beside the Sound of Sleat, with views across the sea to Skye and the Small Islands.
+Mallaig is the ferry port to Skye and the terminus of the West Highland line extension, opened in 1901, and is situated on a rocky hillside beside the Sound of Sleat, with views across the sea to Skye and the Small Islands.
 It is a fishing village and the ferry port for Skye and the Small Islands of Eigg, Rum, Muck and Canna.
 There is also a ferry from Mallaig to Loch Nevis, and the village of Inverie which can only be reached by sea.
 There are hotels, bar/restaurants and local shops in Mallaig.

 Mallaig was originally established to act as the service port for the new railway to exploit the large quantities of herring which frequented the seas off the west coast of Scotland.
 With the coming of the railway it was possible to have freshly caught caught herring landed and loaded on the fish vans at Mallaig and delivered by train to London for sale at the London Billingsgate market the following day.
 It was this fish trade that created the business case to build the railway from Fort William.
 Mallaig and the ‘Mallaig Extension’ as the line from Fort William was called, and still is referred to as such, is therefore a relatively new development in the West Highlands.
 As a result it has an industrial aspect and many visitors find it rather an anticlimax after their journey through such glorious west highland scenery.
 The irony is that, although Mallaig remains a significant fishing port, no fish are now transported by rail and the lines principle custom is the tourist traveller.